Roque González Garza

-Roque Victoriano González Garza (March 23, 1885 – November 12, 1962) was a Mexican general and acting president of the Republic from January to June 1915.
+Roque Victoriano González Garza (March 23, 1885 – November 12, 1962) was a Mexican general and politician who served as acting President of Mexico from January to June 1915.
+He was appointed by the Convention of Aguascalientes during the Mexican Revolution, and had previously been an important advisor to President Francisco Madero and a member of the Chamber of Deputies.
+He was later a founder of the anti-communist, xenophobic, antisemitic, nationalist Revolutionary Mexicanist Action party and its leader from 1933 to 1934.

 Early years in politics

 From 1908 he appeared in politics in opposition to the government of President Porfirio Díaz.
 He was one of the first supporters of Francisco I. Madero, whom he accompanied in his presidential campaign.
 He was director of revolutionary forces in Coahuila, and a federal deputy.
 During the election of 1910, Díaz had Madero (the opposition candidate) and 6,000 of his supporters jailed.
 González was arrested with Madero.
 Madero was able to escape and issued a call for armed revolt.
 González later joined him and fought in the battles of Casas Grandes and Ciudad Juárez.

 After Madero assumed the presidency, González was his personal assistant and a member of his general staff.
 When Madero and Vice-President José María Pino Suárez were murdered, González went to the north, joining the forces of Francisco Villa.
 He was promoted to general and he participated in the most important battles of the revolution against the Huerta regime.
 These included the battles of Torreón, San Pedro de las Colonias, Paredón, Saltillo and Zacatecas.